John Dandola

 An extension of that which always amazes me is that advertising professionals desperately want to be in show business.
 Why?
 I don't pretend to know.
 Making a humorous thirty-second or sixty-second commercial is not the same as sustaining an audience for half an hour on TV or two hours at the movies.
 A great many documentary filmmakers I've known suffer from the same syndrome.
 I think of advertising, documentaries, and film/television as different creative sports.
 But just as in baseball and football and basketball, each requires different muscles and different disciplines.
 One person in several hundred thousand is good and/or successful in all sports but it's laudatory to be a master of just one—so be thankful for where your talents lie.
 Reality TV might possibly be crossed into by documentary and advertising types.
 But drama and comedy are each in as different a realm as writing novels.

-• Do you think there is a seeming commonality which brings this about?
+Do you think there is a seeming commonality which brings this about?

 J.D.: Possibly.
 Since each requires language skills.
 They don't take into account that each requires the ability to think and write and create in different formats and structures.
 Unfortunately, what I do find among them all is a propensity for bad grammar and not much knowledge of punctuation.
 Then again, I know present-day grammar school writing teachers with Masters Degrees who quite literally have no idea of how to punctuate simple sentences or which words in a title get capitalized.
 Sadly, that gets passed on to students.
 When I was in grammar school, my writing teachers could have worked as editors for major publishing houses.

-• That last observation is quite startling.
 Do you have any grammatical pet peeves?

 J.D.: To me, two of the current worst offenses are the use—or I should say, misuse—of "snuck" and "disrespect."
 Hearing either used by professional broadcasters is like nails scraping across a blackboard.

 "Snuck" is so sub-standard a usage that it makes "ain't" appear proper.
 The conjugation of the word "sneak" is as follows: "Today, I sneak.
 Yesterday, I sneaked.
 Often, I have sneaked."
-There is no such word as "snuck."
+There is no such word as "snuck".
 You might as well go the Dizzy Dean route and say, "Slide, slid, slud."
 The only verbs which come to mind with a "u" in their past-participles are "swum" and "drunk" and everybody—including me—goes out his or her way never to use those words in that tense because they sound so wrong yet "snuck" is suddenly being embraced.

 As far as "disrespect" is concerned, it is completely fine as a noun and "disrespectful" is a wonderful adjective.
 But "disrespect" is NOT a verb.